wp-plugins/baw-breach-avoider/readme.txt

 BBA_NONCE_LENGTH : From 4 to 32 with 10 for default value, you can modify the length the each nonces in WordPress, the longer, the better

+Also, WordPress includes a "nonce_life" filter hook.
+Its default value is 4 hours (DAY_IN_SECONDS), i suggest you to low this value, like 12 hours or 6 hours (HOUR_IN_SECONDS /2 or /4)

 == Frequently Asked Questions ==

 = What is BREACH? =